From A Wiki of Ice and Fire

-Mace has always dreamed of his daughter being a Queen.
-He supportes Renly Baratheon and Loras Tyrell when they present a plan to crown Renly and have him wed Margaery Tyrell, becoming Hand of the King to Renly I. However, King Renly is slain at Storm's End before consummating the marriage.
+Mace has always dreamed of his daughter being a queen.
+He supports Renly Baratheon and Loras Tyrell when they present a plan to crown Renly and have him wed Margaery Tyrell, becoming Hand of the King to Renly.
+However, King Renly is slain at Storm's End before consummating the marriage.
 Mace responds by moving his army to Bitterbridge to plan his next move with his sons.
-They are joined by Petyr Baelish, who offers an alliance from King Joffrey Baratheon and House Lannister.
-He joins Tywin's army to march on and defeat Stannis at the Battle of the Blackwater; there he commands the host's left.
+They are joined by Petyr Baelish, who offers an alliance between him, King Joffrey Baratheon and House Lannister, including a marriage to King Joffrey and Renly's widow, Margaery.
+He joins Tywin Lannister's army to march on and defeat Stannis Baratheon at the Battle of the Blackwater; there he commands the host's left.
 His reward is a seat on the small council as Master of Ships.

 A Storm of Swords

 Mace serves as one of the three judges at the trial of Tyrion Lannister for the murder of Joffrey.
 He wants Tyrion dead because his daughter was drinking from the chalice that contained the poison that killed Joffrey.
 Unbeknownst to Mace it was his mother Olenna Tyrell who poisoned Joffrey.